En Garde (Modern Family): Plot

-Manny (Rico Rodriguez) becomes interested in fencing and the whole family comes to cheer him on during the match.
-He is really successful and he manages to reach the finals where he has to compete against a girl.
-Jay (Ed O'Neill) and Gloria (Sofía Vergara) are really proud of him and they want him to take the trophy.
-Instead of wanting to compete though, Manny tells them that he is retired from fencing.
+Manny (Rico Rodriguez) becomes interested in fencing, and the whole family comes to cheer him on during the match.
+He is really successful, and he manages to reach the finals, where he has to compete against a girl.
+Jay (Ed O'Neill) and Gloria (Sofía Vergara) are really proud of him, and they want him to take the trophy.
+Instead of wanting to compete, though, Manny tells them that he is retired from fencing.
 Jay tries to change his mind while Gloria supports Manny's decision and says that if Manny feels like it is not fun for him anymore and wants to quit, then he should quit.
 When Manny explains his decision - he does not want to compete against a girl - Gloria gets mad and convinces him that this is not a good reason to quit.

 Before the finals start, Jay and Gloria find out that the girl Manny is competing against has lost both her parents and is suffering from an undisclosed illness.
 Things get worse when some of her fellow patients arrive to cheer her on.
-Jay and Gloria try to tell Manny to let her win, however their signals send him the wrong message.
+Jay and Gloria try to tell Manny to let her win; however, their signals send him the wrong message.
 Manny ends up easily winning the competition, which includes him taunting his opponent.
 Although uneasy at first, Jay's guilt soon subsides thanks to the size of Manny's trophy.

-Mitchell (Jesse Tyler Ferguson) seeing his dad being so interested in Manny's success, his childhood trauma regarding his ice skating resurfaces.
+Mitchell (Jesse Tyler Ferguson) sees his dad being so interested in Manny's success, his childhood trauma regarding his ice skating resurfaces.
 He is mad at Claire (Julie Bowen) because she was the one who quit their team years ago and stole his moment to shine.
 Cam (Eric Stonestreet), knowing about the ice skating, talks to Claire and asks her to talk to Mitchell about it so he can move on.
-The two siblings chat and Mitchell is now free to move on, but not before having a last "ice skating moment" with Claire.
+The two siblings chat, and Mitchell is now free to move on, but not before having a last "ice skating moment" with Claire.

-Meanwhile, Phil (Ty Burrell), after seeing Manny being the best in something, he tries to find Luke's (Nolan Gould) hidden talents.
-He tries baseball but Luke is bad at it.
-When he decides to give up, he discovers that Luke is "a natural" on selling while he takes him with him to show a house to a client.
+Meanwhile, Phil (Ty Burrell), after seeing Manny being the best at something, he tries to find Luke's (Nolan Gould) hidden talents.
+He tries baseball, but Luke is bad at it.
+When he decides to give up, he discovers that Luke is "a natural" at selling while he takes him with him to show a house to a client, much to Phil's happy surprise.